pub struct BufferSlice<'a> {

 pub fn map_async( &self, mode: MapMode, callback: impl FnOnce(Result<(), BufferAsyncError>) + WasmNotSend + 'static, )

-For the callback to complete, either queue.submit(..)
+For the callback to run, either queue.submit(..)

 , instance.poll_all(..)

-, or device.poll(..)
+or device.poll(..)

-must be called elsewhere in the runtime, possibly integrated into an event loop or run on a separate thread.
+must be called elsewhere in the runtime, possibly integrated into

 This can also be performed using Buffer::map_async()